vincekng/bubbles-meme/README.md

 # Part 2 - Testing Strategy

 Consider that this tank game is going to be hypothetically built out into a competitive online PC video game.
-There will be a large number of different tanks and weapons, and the game will recieve continuous updates to improve balance and add new features.
+There will be a large number of different tanks and weapons, and the game will receive continuous updates to improve balance and add new features.
 The team will have 20 people on the project in various roles.

-Please write up a one page overview of what a cohesive testing strategy would look like that would allow for continuous depolyment while minimizing downtime and bugs that negatively impacted the experience for players.
-This should include reccomendations from both a techical and a process perspecitive.
+Please write up a one page overview of what a cohesive testing strategy would look like that would allow for continuous deployment while minimizing downtime and bugs that negatively impacted the experience for players.
+This should include recommendations from both a technical and a process perspective.

 ## Deliverable